 There are many ways to use raster data in analysis operations.
 When performing these operations, your main concern will probably be with the data represented by the values of the cells; therefore, you will be performing operations that manipulate these values.
-There are many tools in ArcGIS Desktop that allow you to work with raster data for data management, conversion, and transforming; however, to utilize raster data within an analysis operation, you will need one of the extensions.
+There are many tools in ArcGIS for Desktop that allow you to work with raster data for data management, conversion, and transforming; however, to utilize raster data within an analysis operation, you will need one of the extensions.

 There are ArcGIS extensions that enhance the analysis capabilities of raster data.
 These are

 - ArcGIS Spatial Analyst extension—This extension provides a comprehensive set of advanced spatial modeling and analysis tools that allow you to perform integrated raster and vector analysis.

 - ArcGIS 3D Analyst extension—This extension allows you to effectively visualize, analyze, and generate surface data and provides the tools for three-dimensional modeling and analysis.